maalcantar/eLBP-prevents-dysbiosis-metagenomics-analysis/README.md

 * <code>data/sequencing/</code>
   * contains sequencing data and results for some analysis applied to sequencing data.

-Metagenomics sequencing data is not included in this repository due to their large file sizes; however, all data are publicly available under NCBI Bioproject PRJNA803721.
+Metagenomics sequencing data is not included in this repository due to their large file sizes; however, all data are publicly available under NCBI Bioproject PRJNA803721 (to be released soon).

 ### figures